 “’The Essentials are set forth in greater detail in the Westminster Confession of Faith.’
 These are the final words of the Essentials, present since its drafting in 1981.
 This states clearly what was reaffirmed throughout the EPC’s history: the Essentials is a summary of belief, with the WCF as the fuller account.
 For the Essentials to be set out in greater detail in the WCF implies that there is an agreement between the two documents, with the WCF’s meaning taking priority over and defining the meaning of the Essentials.
 The point of this quotation is to affirm that no matter how extensive the Essentials is, its full meaning is found in the WCF.
 In other words, the Essentials is not an expansion of the WCF that could be reasonably understood to contradict the WCF.
-Otherwise the WCF would be set out in greater in the Essentials!
+Otherwise the WCF would be set out in greater detail in the Essentials!
 The Essentials is a summary, the true meaning of which is in the WCF.
 The position of the EPC, then, is that the Essentials mean what the WCF says.”

 - The Essentials is the essentials of being an evangelical, but its use as an essential distillation of what it means to a Christian, or being orthodox, of the meaning of Westminster Confession of Faith, of what EPC officers need to believe, or the beliefs of the EPC, is common in the church.
 None of these alternatives are accurate or work.

 - Deleting the Essentials takes nothing away from the doctrine of the EPC, while deleting the Westminster Standards would radically alter our character.
 In that sense, the Essentials contribute nothing to the EPC.
-However, it is common to hear people say that they are in the EPC because they can hold to the Essentials and not worry about Westminster.
+However, it is common to hear people say that they are in the EPC because they can hold to the Essentials and do not need tot worry about Westminster.
 This produces confessional schizophrenia.

 - Taking the Essentials at face value shows contradictions with the WCF.
-Yet, the EPC insists that there is contradiction.
+Yet, the EPC insists that there is no contradiction.
 The only tenable conclusion is that the Essentials mean what Westminster says.
 This again makes the Essentials confessionally meaningless.

 - The process for making the Essentials constitutional failed to reckon with the incompatibility between it and the Westminster Standards.
 The Essentials’ constitutional role is already ambiguous (not part of the Standards or the Book of Order, nor part of the ordination process), but the lack of due diligence on this point makes the legitimacy of the Essentials’ constitutional addition suspect.